remaro-network/auv_profeat/README.md

 The features of the feature model that can be activated and deactivated during runtime are represented as variables in the PRISM model.
 The variable `_robot_navigation_high` in the above example, for example, corresponds to the feature `high` which is a subfeature if `navigation` that is a subfeature of `robot`.
 The "feature variables" initialised with `0` are inactive in the beginning, the ones initialised with `1` are active.

 #### Run experiments with other properties
 To run PRISM experiments with different properties, run the commands in [Run the Analysis](#run-the-analysis) with your modified property file to obtain the corresponding `.props` file.
-The ProFeat property file used for the experiments in the paper can be found in `auv_profeat\experiments` as `casestudy_experiments.fprops` in case you want to use it as a template.
+The ProFeat property file used for the experiments in the paper can be found in `~/auv_profeat/experiments` as `casestudy_experiments.fprops` in case you want to use it as a template.
 Then follow the steps for replicating the experiments in [Replicate the PRISM Experiments](#replicate-the-prism-experiments).

 ## Acknowledgements
-We would like to thank Clemens Dubslaff for explaining ProFeat and its usage to us, and for answering all our questions.
-Furthermore, we would like to thank Rudolf Schlatte for preparing the artifact for the final artifact submission.
+We would like to thank Clemens Dubslaff for explaining ProFeat and its usage to us, and for answering numerous questions.
+Furthermore, we would like to thank Rudolf Schlatte for his help in preparing the artifact for the final artifact submission.

 <a href="https://remaro.eu/">
     <img height="60" alt="REMARO Logo" src="https://remaro.eu/wp-content/uploads/2020/09/remaro1-right-1024.png">